sketchplugins/plugin-directory/README.md

 - [Abstract](https://goabstract.com/), by Abstract: Abstract lets you manage, version, and document your designs in one place
 - [ArrangeIt](https://leohans.gumroad.com/l/arrangeit), by Leonardo Hancevich: Arrange page-level layers by name
 - [Automatically Apply Text Styles, Color Variables, and Shared Styles](https://github.com/whiteuistore/sketch-style-matcher), by WhiteUI.Store: Find and apply pre-made text styles, color variables, and shared styles.
 Also, detach all styles in one click.
+- [Baseline Offsetter](https://github.com/ozgurgunes/Sketch-Baseline-Offsetter), by Ozgur Gunes: Raise, lower, set or reset the baseline of multiple text layers with a single command.
 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!
+- [Case Converter](https://github.com/ozgurgunes/Sketch-Case-Converter), by Özgür Güneş: Convert text layers, symbols or all instances of a symbol.
 - [Circular Text](https://github.com/roohit1234/Circular-Text-Sketch-Plugin), by Rohit Chautmol: It helps to create circular text effect.
 - [Color Magic](https://github.com/freddiewrites/color-magic), by Freddie Harrison: Import color variables from CSS or JSON files into your Sketch document as Color Variables (Swatches)
 - [CreatoCode](https://github.com/CreatoCode/CreatoCodeSketchPlugin), by flashgeek: Easily convert design drafts into code, streamline the development process, and seamlessly connect your creativity with reality.